AndySomogyi/mechanica/docs/source/api_universe.rst

       Get / set the universe temperature.

       The universe can be run with, or without a thermostat.
-With a thermostat, getting / setting the temperature changes the temperture that the thermostat will try to keep the universe at.
+With a thermostat, getting / setting the temperature changes the temperature that the thermostat will try to keep the universe at.
 When the universe is run without a thermostat, reading the temperature returns the computed universe temp, but attempting to set the temperature yields an error.